 It’s much better to wash your hair in smaller sections.
 I like to wash mine in 6 sections but you can gauge what works best for you depending on how thick your hair is.

 Some people even prefer to wash their hair in twists.
-I’ve not personally tried it before myself but I can see the logic in it.

 When you sleep it can cause a lot of friction on the strands of your hair which can cause them to twist and loop around each other.

-6. Use the LOC method
+6. Use The LOC Method

 The LOC method is when you moisturise your hair by using a liquid then oil and then cream in your hair.